 Off the beaten path in Colca Canyon

-From Sibayo you can walk the wonderful Collagua Route back to the Colca Valley.
-Starting in Canocota, a local guide will lead you the way on this (approx.) 3 hour hike, following pre-Incan paths that are still being used by residents to commercialize their products in the valley.
-The route is fairly flat, which is perfect for these first days at altitude.
-The Huaynalima canyon is formed by vertical walls eroded by the Colca River.
-You’ll enjoy beautiful views, will hardly meet anyone and can really enjoy the tranquility of nature.
+The route is relatively flat, which is perfect for your first days at this altitude.
+The Huaynalima Canyon is formed by vertical walls eroded by the Colca River.
+You’ll enjoy beautiful views, will hardly meet anyone, and can enjoy the revitalizing tranquility of nature.